orbeon/orbeon-forms-doc/form-runner/component/number.md

 ## What it does

 The number component is designed to enter integer or decimal numbers.
-See [[Currency|Form Runner ~ XBL Components ~ Currency]] for a similar component designed to enter currency amounts.
+See [Currency](FIXME Form Runner ~ XBL Components ~ Currency) for a similar component designed to enter currency amounts.

 ![](images/xbl-number.png)